Saturday, April 27, 2024

 As for the cast, de Leon’s Norma and Pepe Herrera’s onstage incarnation of Mr. Suave are the evident scene stealers, with the crowd not failing to go wild every time either or both of them have a solo or a duet.
 While all of them can sing, Napuli and Madamesila stand out whenever they effortlessly belt out a song.
 Overall, this is an ensemble of promising theater actors that will definitely give you one hell of an entertaining evening.
 The storyline is open for interpretation but after thinking about it for a week, it actually makes sense and gives the material a deeper meaning.

-The alternate universe of Parokya is a metaphor for the musical experience the band has provided in the last three decades, mirroring the escape of the characters with that of the band’s followers in real life, akin to any other musical act when you get lost in contemplation in any of their albums.
-In that short musical escapade you are given the chance to recharge and unwind before you go back to the real world to face your issues with a renewed zest for life and better understanding of your predicament.
+The alternate universe of Parokya is a metaphor for the musical experience the band has provided in the last three decades, mirroring the escape of the characters with that of the band’s followers in real life, akin to any other musical act when you get lost in contemplation while listening to their albums.
+In that short musical escapade you are given the chance to recharge and unwind before you go back to the real world and face your issues with a renewed zest for life and better understanding of your predicament.
 Overall, the level of imagination involved in what could’ve been just another onstage telenovela cum jukebox musical is admirable.
 Go watch.

 0 creature(s) gave a damn: